akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## The Goose Bride

-Their wedding was held the following summer, when the oak trees of Rockingham forest were heavy with green.
+Their wedding was held the following spring, when the oak trees of Rockingham forest were heavy with new green.

 Nobles came reluctantly at first, expecting scandal.